rickosborne/skyline/story/connection/826-act2-south.md

 * An underwater battle against a [Plesiosaur](https://en.wikipedia.org/wiki/Plesiosaurus) or [Mesosaur](https://en.wikipedia.org/wiki/Mesosaurus)
 * An upgraded Snapmaw that's even more [Deinosuchus](https://en.wikipedia.org/wiki/Deinosuchus)
 * A [Shellsnapper](https://horizon.fandom.com/wiki/Shellsnapper)
-* MechaSharkNado.
+* MechaSharkNado.  'nuff said.
+(Don't forget to introduce a chainsaw.)

 ### Set pieces

 POSEIDON's realm and goals offer some fun options for cauldrons, facilities, and themes.
 Obviously, you have the opportunity to play with underwater zones, but there's so much more.

-Dams can prompt interesting discussions.
+**Dams:** Dams can prompt interesting discussions.
 While they can range from megastructures down to simple creek management for agriculture, dams and their uses and management have caused no end of struggle throughout human existence:

 * Farmers might want to dam and re-route streams and rivers, even just partially, with the laudable goal of being able to feed more people.
 But this puts them at odds with industries downstream who depend on the flow, such as fishing, or other farmers, villages, etc.
 * Communities might want to dam for power generation or to create a water reservoir.
 But this changes the ecosystem downstream, which can have huge impacts on hunting, grazing, arable land, animal species survival, etc.

-For adventuring parties with a taste for the bizarre, POSEIDON seems the most likely to use [extremophiles](https://en.wikipedia.org/wiki/Extremophile) for inspiration.
+**The Weird:** For adventuring parties with a taste for the bizarre, POSEIDON seems the most likely to use [extremophiles](https://en.wikipedia.org/wiki/Extremophile) for inspiration.
 Maybe there are some machines which have interactions with hot springs or other thermal vents — like they need them to recharge, or can't function for long away from them.
 Or maybe those machines use the temperatures and pressures of those environments to their advantage.
 Imagine a machine which dips its limbs into molten magma to reshape them into new forms.